hydna/hydna-text/introduction.md

 written in JavaScript, they should be transferable to other programming languages.

-Example of a bi-directional JavaScript client:
+Example of a bi-directional JavaScript client using the [JavaScript Client Library](/cli/):

     :::javascript
     var stream = new HydnaStream('demo.hydna.net/1234', 'rw');